awarebayes/RecNN/readme.md

 - New datasets will be added in the future.

 - SOTA optimizers (RAdam, LookAhead, Ranger) come pre-packaged.

-To learn more about recnn, read the docs: <a href="https://recnn.readthedocs.io">recnn.readthedocs.io</a>

 ## Medium Articles